usnistgov/ndn-dpdk/docs/interop/README.md

 Applications can import `@ndn/dpdkmgmt` package to communicate with NDN-DPDK.

 NDNts in browser environment cannot connect to NDN-DPDK, because NDN-DPDK supports neither WebSockets nor HTTP/3 WebTransport.

+## python-ndn

+[python-ndn](https://python-ndn.readthedocs.io) has experiment NDN-DPDK support since v0.3-3.
+It fully supports PIT tokens, and has partial integration with NDN-DPDK management API.
+Applications can import `ndn.transport.ndn_dpdk` package to communicate with NDN-DPDK.